dangitrp/medical-rp-guide/docs/Modern/Neurological.md

 - Ease back into activities
 - Tylenol for headache (24 hours), shift to Ibuprofen after 24 hours
 - Encourage the patient to avoid stimulants (caffeine, alcohol, etc.) as they can make symptoms worse

+---

+## Seizures
+- Only move them if they are in danger
+- Place something soft under their head
+- Protect the patient from injury
+- Allow them to recover fully